 If you need to accept information submissions on your site (such as email newsletter sign up), you an easily create a form that captures the data you want, integrates into your site, and provides your visitors with a great form submission experience.

-If you want to launch an ecommerce store in addition to your website, you can do so using Cubender’s e-commerce features.
+If you want to launch an online shop in addition to your website, you can do so using Cubender’s e-commerce features.
 You’ll need to upgrade to the highest-tiered plan with Cubender before you can build yourself an online store.

 The e-commerce features allow you to display your products, manage your inventory, and accept payments from your buyers with the Stripe integration.